mikesir87/sam-bot/README.md

 - The SSH key here obviously needs to have access to the repos.
 It probably should only have read access to the repos (deploy key).

+ ## Example Stack File

+ A sample Docker Stack file is provided as a base to work from ([docker-stack.yml](./docker-stack.yml)).
+It shouldn't be used directly, as you'll need to adjust where various properties are found (like secrets, volume mounts, etc.).